ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Restyled all lists on the website to be consistant with each other.
 Will eventually add teacher pic to student list.Added sort by to list.

 - Abdi: Password Recovery, search

+5/4/2022

+- Cleveland: Added visits to client, now in student profile you can add a visit array to a client.
+Working on making it visible in index.

+- Abdi: